 - Thinking “I don’t fit in” or “I’m unattractive”

 What you might be feeling:

-These physical displays of embarrassment, shyness and/or nervousness are often more noticeable to you than to others.
+These physical displays of embarrassment, shyness, and/or nervousness are often more noticeable to you than to others.
 You may also think that people are going to judge you or think that you are weak or dishonest by blushing or sweating.
-However, others often just see you as being shy or nervous.
+Most likely, others just see you as being shy or nervous.

 What can you do if you are feeling shy?

 It can be really useful to talk to someone if you feel that your shyness is keeping you from doing things that you want to do.
 You may want to consider talking to your family, friends or counselor about it.
 Here are some tips that can help you start overcoming your shyness: